raideer/xml-parser/README.md

 XML parsers, but the benifit is that you get an Abstract Syntax Tree as an output.
 There are also some small adjustments that allows for a slight error tolerance.

+The parser implementation is heavily inspired from the Tolerant PHP Parser by Microsoft.

 ## Installation

 Via [Composer](https://getcomposer.org/)